Gorodetskaya-Mariia/MI-Music/README.md

 ### Project overview:

 - CSS Animations were used for a beautiful animation not only buttons, but also social icons, menu items, input labels («Sign Up» section).
-- SVG Animation of a button for openning and closing a menu is achieved by changing the stroke-dasharray parameter using keyframes so the paths of svg transform.
+- SVG Animation of a button for opening and closing a menu is achieved by changing the stroke-dasharray parameter using keyframes so the paths of SVG transform.
 - Clip-path CSS property was used not only to create different edge angles butting up against one another in sections like «Header» and «Being Social», but also to create decorative circles.
 - The SVG «clipPath» element helps to use the «path» element as a clipping path.
 The paths of SVG were wrapped into «clipPath» with «id».
 The id was used to connect SVG and a section where I want to use «clipPath» (sections «Live Dates» and «News»).